Iosevka-Mayukai/Iosevka-Mayukai/README.md

 ### Nerd Variant

-If you're using Nerd Patched Font variant, you should select or use **"Iosevka Nerd Font"** or **"Iosevka Nerd Font Mono"** in Terminal font settings.
+If you're using Nerd Patched Font variant, you should select or use **"Iosevka Nerd Font"** in Terminal font settings.
 This will enable font with patched glyph and more icon in your Terminal shell or command prompt app.
 These variant using filename **"Iosevka Mayukai xxxxxxx Nerd Font Complete"**, and placed inside **"nerd-patched-ttf"** installation folder.
+Remember that Nerd font variant is without ligation, and only use Glyph and icon patched by Nerd Font Tools.

 ## Demo